Welcome!

 Our annual garden tour is always on the second Saturday in September and features a selection of beautiful, creative, and funky gardens in our area.

-The 15th West Asheville Garden Stroll is Saturday, September 14 from 11 AM to 4 PM.
+Save the Date!
+The 16th West Asheville Garden Stroll will be Saturday, September 13, 2025 from 11 AM to 4 PM.

 Besides organizing the Stroll each September, WAGS offers Seed Grants for community-

 oriented West Asheville gardening projects in public spaces.
-Check the WAGS website or
+2025 Seed Grant Applications are due February 16.
+Learn more here.

 The West Asheville Garden Stroll is a non-profit endeavor led by a group of passionate